Trello Boards Lack In-App Communication, Forcing Teams to Use Slack

 Trello's kanban board model works well for simple workflows but becomes difficult to navigate as projects grow in complexity.
 Teams managing many cards across multiple boards struggle with visibility and organization.
 The flat structure lacks the hierarchy needed for nested tasks or multi-team coordination.

-Trello Lacks Robustness for Complex Project Workflows
+Trello Lacks Depth for Complex Multi-Stream Project Management

 Problem descriptions, scores, analysis, and solution blueprints may be updated as new community data becomes available.